Posted on 25.10.17

 This also enables CMS to access information about investment income, as well as employment income.
 Any investment income including savings, income from rental properties, dividends, stocks, shares etc. can be taken into account where it amounts to income over £2,500 a year.
 Please note that this does not include ISAs.

 Another major change to the CMS payment options includes the collect and pay regime.
 Where previously a percentage of income (4%) could be deducted from the maintenance for using the CMS’ collect and pay, this came from the maintenance itself, therefore reducing what parent with care receives.
 Now, on top of this, CMS will deduct 20% from the paying parent, this does not come out of the maintenance paid, but is on top!
-This should deter both parents from using the collect and pay regime instead using ‘direct pay’ between parents.
+This should deter both parents from using the collect and pay regime instead of using ‘direct pay’ between parents.

 Key changes to the law on child maintenance to be implemented by the Child Maintenance Service (CMS): –